KQM-git/TCL/characters/hydro/tartaglia.md

 {% tab title="C5" %}
 ### **Havoc: Formless Blade**

-Increases the Level of **Havoc: Obliteration** by 3.
+Increases the Level of **Havoc: Obliteration** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### **Havoc: Annihilation**

-When **Havoc: Obliteration** is cast in Melee Stance, the CD of **Foul Legacy: Raging Tide** is reset.
+When **Havoc: Obliteration** is cast in Melee Stance, the CD of **Foul Legacy: Raging Tide** is reset.\
 This effect will only take place once Tartaglia returns to his Ranged Stance.
 {% endtab %}
 {% endtabs %}